microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Add-PowerBIWorkspaceUser.md

 # Add-PowerBIWorkspaceUser

 ## SYNOPSIS
 Gives permissions to a specified user to access a Power BI workspace.
+Organization scope only allows requests with user principle.

 ## SYNTAX